Home Case Studies

 The Situation

-This brand had been selling on Amazon since 2016 and had strong brand recognition offline, but revenue had flatlined between $2.1M and $2.3M annually for three consecutive years.
-Listings were built in 2017 and never touched again.
-Flat lifestyle images, bullet points stuffed with keywords that no longer indexed, and zero A+ Content across 74 ASINs.
+Strong offline brand, but Amazon revenue had flatlined between $2.1M and $2.3M for three straight years.
+Listings were built in 2017 and never updated: flat images, stale keyword-stuffed bullets, zero A+ Content across 74 ASINs.

-Sponsored Products was the only ad type running, spread thin across 600+ targets with no bid logic and no dayparting.
-Worst of all, they were chronically out of stock on their top 8 SKUs during Q4 because they used the same replenishment quantities every month regardless of season, leaving roughly $400K in revenue on the table each holiday window.
+Sponsored Products was the only ad type running, spread thin across 600+ targets with no bid logic.
+They were chronically out of stock on their top 8 SKUs every Q4, leaving roughly $400K on the table each holiday window.

 The Approach